oskarsinger/hosinger/weekly_progress.md

     2. From the specification, we automatically produce an algorithm that gives good performance in the specified scenario.

     Wouldn't it be awesome if we could do this?
 I am thinking of something a bit like STAN, but for online learning.

+* Active learning is usually sold as a way to minimize queries to expensive labeling oracles, but labeling is not necessarily the only cost associated with a specific training example.
+We could think about generalizing the idea of the cost of a training example, e.g. communication overhead of making parameter updates in a distributed system or computational cost of a model with expensive updates.
+Interesting aspects to this idea:
+    * not specific to supervised learning problems
+    * can possibly deal with multiple costs and actions (e.g. considering the costs of oracle query, update computation, and communication overhead, should we label this example, and to which nodes should we send the parameter update?)

 ####Meetings
 * Al: